 Controlling the stimuli coming in

-A study carried out inside a big furniture company discovered that there are two reasons why people want more privacy in the office.
-The first reason is that they need to control the stimuli that are coming in to their environment.
+A study carried out inside a big furniture company discovered that there are two reasons people want more privacy in the office.
+The first is that they need to control the stimuli that are coming in to their environment.

 Background noise can be very distracting, and when your business requires accurate and fast work, that can have a serious effect on productivity levels.